Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experiments

-In Table~\ref{tab:delaunay triangulation}, we report the accuracy, precision, recall and F1 score for Set2Graph \citep{serviansky2020set2graph} and our adapted method.
-Our method outperforms Set2Graph on all metrics.
-More importantly, our method does \emph{not} see a large discrepancy in performance between set sizes.
-We attribute this to the recurrence of our iterative refinement scheme, which we study in more depth subsequently.
+In \autoref{tab:delaunay triangulation}, we report the results for Set2Graph \citep{serviansky2020set2graph} and our adapted method.
+Since the other baselines were not competitive in convex hull finding, we do not repeat them here.
+Our method again outperforms Set2Graph on all metrics. \vsp \paragraph{Summary.} By predicting the positive edges only, we can significantly reduce the amount of required memory for set-to-hypergraph tasks.
+On three different benchmarks, we observe performance improvements when using this incidence-based approach, compared to the adjacency-based baseline.
+Interestingly, our method does \emph{not} see a large discrepancy in performance between different input set sizes, both in convex hull finding and Delaunay triangulation.
+We attribute this to the recurrence of our iterative refinement scheme, which we look into next.